KrisGerald02/Projects_ARDUINO/Bluetooth Module/README.md

 - Serial Bluetooth (Android/PlayStore)
 - IDE Arduino

+## 👣 Steps
+- The computer isnt conected to bluetooth
+- Go to Serial Monitor with the command Command + Shift + M
+- Select the options Both NL & CR and 9600 baud
+- Enter the command AT+NAME, AT+NAME+nameofdevice, AT+BAUD
+- Install in Android the software Serial Bluetooth
+- Connect Bluetooth to JDY-31-SPP (password:1234)
+- Connect Bluetooth to namedevice
+- Open Serial terminal, go to Menu/Devices and check if your device is connected
+- Them enter a message in the pc or smartphone

 ## ⚡ How to Use
 1. Connect the **DHT11 sensor** and **LCD display** to the Arduino as per the circuit diagram.
 2. Install the necessary libraries: